JanEPFL/JanEPFL.github.io/README.md

   <script src="scripts.js"></script>

+# Why was this so easy?

-# They were the nominees for the acting academy award of 2016 and they are all white.
+## Because all the nominees for the acting academy award of 2016 were white.

 # So what is this about?